omolazabal/notaboutmy.life/about.md

 Hopefully your topics of interest align with mine... if not, then I am sorry I've failed you.

 You also be asking, "Why did you create this website?".
 To be honest, I don't have a specific reason as to why.
 It could be because, at the time of writing this, I am in the midst of the [2019-2020 Coronavirus Pandemic](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic) and have a little extra time on my hands due to the quarantine.
 Or because people always tend to ask me how I did "X" and I enjoy explaining things.
-Or maybe it is simply because I told myself "why not?".
+Or maybe it is simply because, at the moment of making the website live, it was almost 4:00 AM and I was not thinking straight.

 Regardless, hopefully I create at least one post that you'll find interesting.